 CalFresh helps improve the nutrition of people in low-income households by increasing their food-buying power.
-With CalFresh benefits in hand, you can spend more at the grocery store with an Electronic Benefit Transfer (EBT) card to access better food choices.
+With CalFresh benefits in hand, you can spend more at the grocery store, local farmers markets, and online retailers such as Walmart and Amazon with an Electronic Benefit Transfer (EBT) card.

 Here are the eligibility and reporting requirements related to obtaining CalFresh.
 If you feel like you are eligible but have been denied status, please contact Legal Aid Foundation of LA – Long Beach Office.

 The federal government offers this online pre-screening tool you can take at home to see if you are eligible for benefits.
 The quick chart below can also give you a sense of whether your household may be eligible.